2025 World Series of Darts Finals: Background

-The tournament will be held at the AFAS Live (pictured in 2017) in Amsterdam, Netherlands.
+The tournament was held at the AFAS Live (pictured in 2017) in Amsterdam, Netherlands.

 The 2025 World Series of Darts Finals was the 11th edition of the tournament to be staged by the Professional Darts Corporation (PDC) since the 2015 event.
 The World Series of Darts was launched by the PDC in 2013 with the aim of growing the popularity of darts around the world.
 The inaugural year of the tour consisted of two events, the Dubai Masters and the Sydney Masters, which were won by Michael van Gerwen and Phil Taylor respectively.
 The format of World Series events pits invited PDC representatives against regional qualifiers in the opening round.
-As the tour expanded, the World Series of Darts Finals was introduced in 2015, where the top eight players on the World Series rankings and an additional international qualifiers would compete to close out the year.
+As the tour expanded, the World Series of Darts Finals was introduced in 2015, where the top eight players on the World Series rankings and additional international qualifiers would compete to close out the year.
 The first edition of the tournament was won by Michael van Gerwen.
 In 2024, the World Series of Darts Finals expanded from 24 to 32 players.

 Luke Littler (pictured) was the defending champion going into the tournament.

 The 2025 edition took place from 12 to 14 September 2025 at the AFAS Live in Amsterdam, Netherlands.
 Dutch casino brand Jack's Casino continued its sponsorship of the event, having first acted as title sponsor for the 2019 edition.
 Reigning world champion Luke Littler entered the tournament as defending champion after winning the title for the first time by defeating Michael Smith 11–4 in the 2024 final.
 Littler, Luke Humphries, two-time champion Gerwyn Price and Josh Rock were considered favourites to win the tournament.